 - 2 tablespoons olive oil

-- Salt & pepper to taste (about 1/4 teaspoon each)
+- ¼ teaspoon salt & pepper - or to taste

 - Preheat oven to 350F.
 Brush a large baking dish with vegetable oil.